 News: URL services in ACF 1.7.0

-To use various API's from you FileMaker solution, there is some points.
+To use various APIs from your FileMaker solution, there are some points.

-We have the new functions in ACF called HTTP_GET and HTTP_POST that will be discussed in this newsletter.
-Also, the function HTTPBASICAUTH lets you create the authentication you need for accessing password-protected sites.
+We have new functions in ACF called HTTP_GET, HTTP_POST, HTTP_PATCH, HTTP_DELETE and HTTP_PUT that will be discussed in this newsletter.
+Also, the function HTTP_BASIC_AUTH lets you create the authentication you need for accessing password-protected sites.

 When interacting with APIs, the purpose is to send updates to the other party or retrieve data from the API.
 All APIs give some response back that needs to be parsed.
-Usually that can be a special formatted clear-text response, an XML response, or a JSON response.
+Usually, that can be a specially formatted clear-text response, an XML response, or a JSON response.
 We will also discuss this in this newsletter.

 Sending data over the internet.